-Before I could answer a grisly old tout confronted me.
+Before I could answer, I found myself quite suddenly confronted by a grisly old tout.
 Having spotted me from across the road, he skipped expertly between the traffic and began aggressively peddling an all-inclusive trip to Kashmir, which he described as ‘‘Real India cheapness’’.
 But his pitch lasted just a couple of sentences before Guddu sent him packing with a few words of harshly barked Hindi.
-Suddenly I felt blessed to have found Shajahan Guesthouse, even if the room we’d stayed in on our first night had been like something out of a horror film.
+Slouching away with a childish pout, I watched the old goat disappear from view as a warm feeling washed over me.
+I felt blessed to have met Guddu and for choosing Shajahan Guesthouse as my Agra base; even if the room we’d stayed in on our first night had been like something out of a horror film.